amadeus4dev-examples/amadeus-ios/README.md

 [![Travis CI](https://travis-ci.org/amadeus4dev/amadeus-ios.svg?branch=master)](https://travis-ci.org/amadeus4dev/amadeus-ios) ![Platform](https://img.shields.io/badge/platforms-macOS%2010.10%20%7C%20-F28D00.svg)

-Amadeus provides a set of APIs for the travel industry.
-Flights, Hotels, Locations and more.
+Amadeus has a large set of APIs, and our documentation is here to get you started today.
+For more details, check out the [Amadeus for Developers Portal](https://developers.amadeus.com).

 ## Prerequisites